chenlinear/chenlinear.github.io/content/posts/20230706-machine-learning-notes-fastai.md

 ## Two Categories

 Sometimes predicting two categories at the same time has these two advantages:
-- Parallel computing, which saves more time and computing sources
+- Parallel computing, which saves more time and computing sources.
 - The categories might help each other.
 For example, predicting the fish and the boat may produce better results than only predicting the fish.

 ## `Learners`